telerik/kendo-ui-core/README.md

 ## Building Kendo UI Core

 There are two ways to get the source code for Kendo UI Core.
-You can either download a pre-built zip from [Telerik.com](http://www.telerik.com/kendo-ui/open-source-core), or build the source yourself using Grunt.
+You can either download a pre-built zip from [Telerik.com](http://www.telerik.com/kendo-ui/open-source-core), or build the source yourself using Gulp.
 The latter approach includes an option for building a distribution of Kendo UI Core that includes only the widgets and framework features required by your app.

 ### Installing Dependencies